signified/.github/CONTRIBUTING.md

 Contributions to this project are released to the public under the project's open source [license](LICENSE).

-This project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+This project is released with a [code of conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.

 ## Submitting an Issue